antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions.md

 ### Dynamic duo

-Raku, with its unique approach to text manipulation, not surprisingly complements LLMs.
+Raku, with its unique approach to text manipulation, not surprisingly complements LLMs nicely.
 While Raku might not be everyone's favorite language and has certain intricacies that take some getting used to, its strengths in handling text patterns are hard to ignore. ***Creating well-crafted pairings of Raku with LLMs can broaden Raku's adoption and utilization.***